 5) Key words reflects the basic meaningful content of the article, serves as a guide for the reader and used to search for articles in electronic databases and refereed journals.
 Key words are selected from the text of article in an amount of 4-10 words or collocations and should reflect the article’s area of science, the subject, the purpose and the object of the study.

-The title, authors, abstract and keywords are given in three languages: English, Russian (only for citizens of CIS countries) and Ukrainian (only for citizens of Ukraine).
+The title, authors, abstract and keywords are given in three languages: English, and Ukrainian (only for citizens of Ukraine).

 6) Abbreviations is a list of abbreviations alphabetically ordered (first in English, then Greek, then Cyrillic).
 The list is presented as a table, which left column contains the abbreviations, and right column contains an explanation of their meaning.